asuprem/DisasterArtist/README.md

 Flask, numpy

 #### Barebones running
 For a barebones running, we will use the server bundled with Flask.
-Note that for production, a uWSGI server, preferably with nGinx proxy is useful.
+Note that for production, a uWSGI server, preferably with a configured nginx proxy is useful.
 Production implementation is not covered here.

 Ensure Flask and numpy are setup within the appropriate virtual environment (recommended to prevent global python pollution).